CheesyChocolate/ScholarDB/doc/README.md

 - **Course - Enrollment:** Another one-to-many relationship between courses and enrollments, enabling multiple enrollments in a course.
 - **Enrollment - Grade:** A one-to-many relationship, associating multiple grades with an enrollment.
 - **Enrollment - Submission:** A one-to-many relationship allowing multiple submissions linked to an enrollment.
+- **User - UserCourseEnrollment:** A many-to-many relationship representing enrollments of users in multiple courses and vice versa.